- Morganite vs Moissanite Ring: What’s Better? - May 25, 2023

-Beyond that, moissanite can be purchased as high quality, lab-grown, making it reasonably easy to find.
+Beyond that, moissanite can be purchased as high quality, lab created moissanite, making it reasonably easy to find.
 Still, there are less retailers selling moissanite than diamonds.
 The good news about that in some ways is that you’ll come across retailers that specialize solely, or almost solely in moissanite, such as Charles and Colvard.

 How do I evaluate a company like Charles & Colvard?

-This review will evaluate Charles & Colvard in a number of ways, and, in fact, this set of criteria may prove helpful for evaluating competitors as well.
+We will evaluate Charles and Colvard reviews in a number of ways, and, in fact, this set of criteria may prove helpful for evaluating competitors as well.
 What we want to do is cut through advertising and look at what the company offers at its core.

 We also want to make sure that the company holds up to its promises, but taking a close look at company policies, reviews, and reputation.
 We’ll be looking at the following: company philosophy; company history; customer policies; products offered; pricing; sourcing and certification; and customer and professional reviews.